maab-osman/information-security-course/h4-johnny-tables.md

 - Following the guide, I changed the port and was able to open the URL on my browser as seen below.

 <img width="346" height="217" alt="Screenshot 2025-09-15 at 10 15 07 PM" src="https://github.com/user-attachments/assets/7ac07a0c-e3fd-4287-8d4c-8547fbabd573" />
+<br></br>

 References: Terokarvinen.com.
 (2023).
 Try Web Hacking on New Webgoat 2023.4. [online] Available at: https://terokarvinen.com/2023/webgoat-2023-4-ethical-web-hacking/.

 ---

-## b) F12 — WebGoat 2023.4: *General: Developer tools*
+## b) F12 - WebGoat 2023.4: *General: Developer tools*
 This challenge was included at the end of the developer tools lesson.
+  1. Firstly, I read and reviewed the chapters in the lesson to understand the content.
-  1. I first opened the developers tool on the browser by pressin f12.
+  2. Starting the task, I opened the developer's tool on the browser by pressing F12.
-  2. Then I located the networks tab and clocked on the "Go!" button as instructed.
+  3. Then I located the networks tab and clicked on the "Go!" button as instructed.
-  3. Then I recieved a POST method as a response which contained more detailed information.
+  5. Then I received a POST method as a response, which contained more detailed information.

      <img width="601" height="413" alt="Screenshot 2025-09-15 at 10 30 46 PM" src="https://github.com/user-attachments/assets/ac62f892-c53f-485b-aee5-e1bc2bc34dca" />
 <br></br>

+  6. Initially, it took a while to locate the number from the default "Headers" tab, realizing it may be under a different tab.

-  4. Then finally the networkNum could be accessed through the "Request" tab easily.
+  7. Then, finally, the networkNum could be accessed through the "Request" tab easily.
 <br></br>

 <img width="512" height="181" alt="Screenshot 2025-09-15 at 10 35 36 PM" src="https://github.com/user-attachments/assets/5c2f0172-ae36-4346-910d-c85ddc09960f" />

+<br></br>

+Learnings: This exercise taught me that critical data, such as networkNum, is often hidden in the "Request" payload rather than in headers, reinforcing the importance of thoroughly inspecting all tabs in Developer Tools during security assessments.

 ---

-## c) Not Outdated — Update OS & Applications (Linux)
+## c) Update OS & Applications
 I have updated all operating system by running the following commands:

 ```bash